-GUEST CHAPTER 2 A Nature-Based Perspective on Peace by Wahinkpe Topa (Four Arrows), aka Don Trent Jacobs, Ph.D., Ed.D. https://www.fourarrowsbooks.com
+-CHAPTER 9 A Nature-Based Perspective on Peace by Don Trent Jacobs, Ph.D., Ed.D.

 I have never seen it in writing (and don't know how to spell it), but the Lakota word, wolokokiciapi, conveys a way of understanding the essence of what it means to walk in flowing balance on chanku-luta (the red road).
 It means, as best as I can define it, as having an inner peacefulness that automatically nurtures the potential for out peace in the world.
 Like most Indigenous words, it expresses a verb more than a noun.
 It is not a state of being but a process in action.
 It comes from languages our ancient ancestors created from the sights, sounds and feelings of the landscape and all its life forms.
 The Potawatomi author Robin Kimmerer writes "Birds, bugs, and berries are spoken of with the same respectful grammar as humans are, as if we were all members of the same family.
 Because we are.
 There is no it for nature.
 Living beings are referred to as subjects, never as objects, and personhood is extended to all who breathe and some who don't.
 I greet the silent boulder people with the same respect as I do the talkative chickadees.
 It's no wonder that our language was forbidden."